Hierarchical Open-Vocabulary 3D Scene Graphs for Language-Grounded Robot Navigation: Technical Approach

-Assuming a single CLIP feature for each mask, we transform the 2D mask into global 3D coordinates and associate the obtained fused CLIP feature with the nearest 3D points in a pre-computed reference point cloud.
+\rebuttal{Assuming a single CLIP feature for each mask, we transform the 2D mask into global 3D coordinates and associate the obtained fused CLIP feature with the nearest 3D points in a pre-computed reference point cloud.
 Based on this association, we register the obtained segment features on a global point-wise feature map.
-The final point-wise features are then determined by averaging each reference point's associated features.
+The final point-wise features are determined by averaging each reference point's associated features.
 Based on the 3D segments obtained in the independent merging step, we can finally infer open-vocabulary vision-language features for all 3D segments as outlined in Fig.\ref{fig:overview}.
 In the subsequent step, we match point-wise features with the obtained 3D segments.
 For each point within a segment, we identify the nearest points in the reference point cloud and collect their CLIP features.
-Thus, we obtain a set of various CLIP features per 3D segment that is turned into a single segment-wise feature as follows: To mitigate potential high variance, instead of directly averaging these features, we employ DBSCAN clustering to handle cases like under-segmentation or imperfect views, ensuring a more representative feature by selecting the feature closest to the mean of the majority cluster.
+We leverage DBSCAN to cluster all the point-wise features of the segment and assign the feature that is closest to the majority cluster’s mean to the segment (Fig.~\ref{fig:overview}, middle).
+This circumvents mode collapse while removing noise and thus produces more semantically meaningful segment features.}